AndreySosnovyy/flutter_pin_code_ui/README.md

 - `spacing` – distance between items.
 - `size` – size of item.
 It resizes items for `PinIndicator`.
 There is no such parameter for .builder constructor, but take in mind that all items better be *the same fixed size*.
+Even if they must look different, make them take same amount of space by wrapping with SizedBox or adding invisible margins.
   This will make Indicator static and will not break animations that depends on child size in their calculations.
 - `loadingCollapseAnimationChild` – widget used in Loading Collapse animation.
 - `successCollapseAnimationChild` – widget used in Success Collapse animation.